Can you use vinegar to clean your train tracks?

 And that’s it!
 Like we said above, if you’ve got a really hard part to clean, try adding some salt to the mixture.
 It’s a bit more abrasive and will help scrub that dirt off quicker.
 Otherwise, if you’ve spilt something onto your tracks, adding a squeeze of lemon juice to your vinegar will act as a disinfectant and remove anything sticky.

 Using straight vinegar on nickel (not nickel silver) can cause it to turn a red colour and rust because of the acid.
 So while it’s safe to use it on nickel silver, just make sure you wipe off any vinegar afterwards to be on the safe side.
+Otherwise you’ll also need to learn how to clean rusty model train tracks as well!

 Other great products for model train track cleaner

 Goo-B-Gone: A lot of people will choose to use Goo-B-Gone solution on their tracks.
 It’s an all in one adhesive/stain remover for a variety of surfaces.
 Chances are good you might even have some of it lying around your house, or a product that is similar.
+You can also use this product if you need to clean rust of your model train tracks too!

 No-Ox: No-Ox was a product so damn good, it’s been discontinued?
 What does that even mean?
 Well, it was so effective that people only needed one small tin to last them a lifetime!
 So if you can manage to get your hands on some, grab it.